Legal Separation: What You Need to Know

 The opportunity you once had for a more comprehensive settlement may be lost.
 Worse, you may be left with a bargain not as good as the one you might have struck with your husband initially.
 After enduring the stress (and possible expense, if lawyers were involved) of strenuous negotiations, parties may understandably be very reluctant to return to the bargaining table.

-Therefore, you want to know — from the start — exactly where you want to go with the negotiations.
+Therefore, you want to know — from the start — exactly where you want to go with the negotiations, sometimes even before the separation has begun.
 You also want to become more informed about some of the skills needed for successful negotiations.
 You can pick up tips about negotiating from a number of excellent books.
 An good place to start is with Getting to Yes: Negotiating Agreements Without Giving In by Fisher and Ury.
 The chapters in that book summarize some important points to keep in mind at all times: Don’t bargain over positions.
 Separate the people from the problem.
 Focus on interests, not positions.
 Invent options for mutual gain.
 Insist on using objective criteria.
 Know what to do if the other side is more powerful, or won’t play, or is using dirty tricks.